 - Growl will show a notification bubble for each uncertain message.
-For more information, see the Use Growl global notification system section. - In Entourage, the uncertain messages will be categorized as Uncertain Junk instead of Junk and will appear in a different color.
-For more information, see the Spam Message Categories section.
+For more information, see the Use Growl global notification system section. - In Entourage or Outlook, the uncertain messages will be categorized as Uncertain Junk instead of Junk and will appear in a different color.
+For more information, see the Spam Message Categories or Spam Message Categories (Outlook) section.